Innovative biotechnology leader developing transformative new drugs

 The high barriers to entry in the markets NYR is targeting are illustrated by the presence of only 3 other competitors in the neuroprotection market and none in the cardioprotection market.
 This scarcity of competing development programs likely reflects both the scientific complexity of the field and the innovative nature of NYR’s approach.
 The company’s advanced position in this nascent space could translate into significant first-mover advantages and potential market exclusivity, pending successful clinical development.

-We believe that the success of recent preclinical studies—such as the 2024 preclinical stroke and coronary heart studies—further validates the efficacy of NYR-BIO3 in neuroprotection and cardioprotection.
-This growing body of data strengthens Nyrada’s IP position by reinforcing the uniqueness and therapeutic potential of its compounds.
-Additionally, the upcoming Phase 1a clinical trial is expected to generate further supporting evidence, which could serve as a foundation for future patent applications.
-Expanding its patent portfolio in this manner will be critical to maintaining Nyrada’s competitive advantage and securing long-term commercial opportunities in these high-value therapeutic areas.
+The success of recent preclinical studies, such as the 2024 stroke and coronary heart disease trials, further underscores the efficacy of Xolatryp in providing neuroprotection and cardioprotection.
+This expanding body of evidence enhances Nyrada’s intellectual property position by highlighting the distinctiveness and therapeutic potential of its compounds.
+Additionally, the nearly complete Phase I clinical trial is expected to yield further supportive data, which could form the basis for future patent applications.

 Successful Management

 The Nyrada Board and management team include leading figures in biotech, both here in Australia and the US, who have a proven track record of success in commercialising innovative technology.
 Nyrada’s CEO, James Bonnar, a chemist by training, brings 25 years of broad professional experience in the biotech industry.
-He has worked in preclinical drug development, product manufacturing, regulatory affairs, and clinical-stage drug research, most recently for Neuren overseeing the development of treatments for TBI and neurodevelopmental disorders.
+He has worked in preclinical drug development, product manufacturing, regulatory affairs, and clinical-stage drug research, most recently for Neuren, overseeing the development of treatments for TBI and neurodevelopmental disorders.

 The Nyrada Board is a diverse mix of successful international entrepreneurs and dealmakers with proven track records in the pharmaceutical industry.
 Christopher Cox was the Chief Commercial Officer for The Medicines Company which developed the cholesterol-lowering drug Inclisiran®, a program that was acquired by Novartis in late 2019 for US$9.7B.
-At the time it was the largest ever acquisition of a company with a single drug in development.
-Chris has extensive industry contacts and this is an obvious benefit for Nyrada.
-Marcus Frampton is the CFO for the largest sovereign wealth fund in the US, The Alaska Permanent Fund, and has a proven record in identifying and backing successful biotech companies.
-Companies they have supported include Juno Pharmaceuticals, an Australian company focused on the supply of off-patent drugs to hospitals.
-Dr. Rüdiger Weseloh works in commercial development for Merck KGA in Germany so he has a lot of experience negotiating and securing deals with pharmaceutical companies.
+At the time, it was the largest ever acquisition of a company with a single drug in development.
+Chris has extensive industry contacts, and this is an obvious benefit for Nyrada.

-Nyrada’s Scientific Advisory Board comprises some of the world’s most respected scientific thought leaders from Australia, The USA, France, and Japan.
+Nyrada’s Scientific Advisory Board comprises some of the world’s most respected scientific thought leaders from Australia, the US, France, and Japan.
 The Chair of the board, Prof. Gary Housley, is the Chair in Physiology at the University of New South Wales Sydney (UNSW) and is a founding director of the Translational Neuroscience Facility and has over 30 years of experience.
 Prof. Junichi Nabekura and Dr. Jim Palmer bring expertise in cardiovascular, neuroscience, and drug discovery programs, respectively.

 Significant Investment Upside